View a printable version of this fact sheet.

 - Reduced ability to plan for student enrollments and resource allocation.
 Without more required coordination between charter schools and the local public school system, the public schools are not able to plan enrollment changes due to students moving to charter schools or returning from charter schools.

-- Reduced Public Input: Charter schools are not required to have publicly elected boards, or representation from the school community, which removes an important avenue for public/school community input into decisions regarding a charter school’s operation.
+Reduced Public Input: Charter schools are not required to have publicly elected boards or representation from the school community, which removes an important avenue for public/school community input into decisions regarding a charter school’s operation.

-For these reasons, education experts advocate that the state only allow a limited number of truly innovative, not-for-profit charter schools designed to work with local school districts and be managed with careful local and state oversight.
-There is a growing call for giving traditional schools the same privileges and flexibilities as the charter schools to enhance choice and program offerings to accommodate academic needs of our children.
-This would allow innovative, creative and flexible learning opportunities along with the transparency, accountability and stability that parents, teachers, students and taxpayers desire while keeping one public system of public schooling in NC.
+There is a growing call to give traditional schools many of the same privileges and flexibility as charter schools to enhance choice and program offerings to accommodate academic needs of our children.
+This would allow innovative, creative, and flexible learning opportunities along with the transparency, accountability, and stability that parents, teachers, students, and taxpayers desire while keeping one system of public schooling in North Carolina.

 Best Practices for Charter Schools: